Importing Historical Meetings

 Because it runs as a background process, you don’t need to stay on the settings page or wait for it to finish.
 You can continue using Agency Hero normally while the sync completes.

 Note: The 6-month lookback window is fixed and is not currently configurable.
-The sync targets your primary calendar by default; any calendar selection preferences you’ve set in Calendar Sync Settings will also apply.

 What gets imported